tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ResourceType
 - Preferred Label: Resource Type
-- Definition: Category of things that are data objects about which data quality bdqffdq:Assertions may be made.
+- Definition: Category of things that are data objects about which data quality bdqffdq:Responses may be made.
 - SubClass Of: FundamentalConcept
 - Comments: The concept of bdqffdq:ResourceType has instances for bdqffdq:SingleRecord or bdqffdq:MultiRecord.

+********************

+#### Response

+- Name: bdqffdq:Response
+- Preferred Label: Response
+- Definition: A bdqffdq:ReportConcept produced by a bdqffdq:Implementation expressing a statement about data quality resulting from the application of the logic of a bdqffdq:Specification to a bdqffdq:DataResource.
+- SubClass Of: ReportConcept
+- Comments: The bdqffdq:Response type is the bdqffdq:FundamentalConcept that makes up a bdqffdq:DataQualityReport.
+A bdqffdq:Response can be any one of four types (represented as subclasses), bdqffdq:ValidationResponse, bdqffdq:IssueResponse, bdqffdq:MeasureResponse, and bdqffdq:AmendmentResponse.
+The bdqffdq:Response concept relates a bdqffdq:Specification (the technical description of a performed Test), a bdqffdq:DataResource (initial values of input data expressed in terms of a controlled vocabulary), the bdqffdq:Mechanism (external service, actor, or code that performs the Test), and represents the output of the performed Test.
+Response was called Response in the original formulation of the Framework.

 ********************